Proven-Paradox/shaper-system/Handbook.md

 Action: Major
 Prerequisites: [Grapple](#grapple)
 Range: Melee
-Targets: 1 grappled enemy, 1 non-grappled enemy
+Targets: 2 enemies
 Cost: 2 MP
 Damage: x1 (Physical)
-Special: Make a single attack roll against both enemies.
+Special: You must have [grabbed](#grab) one of your targets.
+Make a single attack roll against both enemies.
 If you score a hit on either, in addition to taking damage, they are knocked Prone.
-After using this attack, you are no longer grappling your original target.
+After using this attack, you are no longer grabbing your original target.
 Description: Tossing your grappled foe into one of their allies.
 This could be bodily picking up and tossing them, controlling their momentum in a way that causes them to fly into each other, or something similar.

 #### Veil